More On Legal & Compliancefrom The Advisor's Professional Library

 It’s certainly possible that this is the ultimate endgame to the discussion that Dodd-Frank started about making retail financial advice as client-centered as possible.

 What she’s describing is a kind of Glass-Steagall Act [which separated lending banks from investment banks] for financial advisors; that would create a clear distinction between fiduciary advisors and retail brokers.
-Then retail investors could decide for themselves whether they want “advice,” or help purchasing financial products financial products they’ve already decided upon.
+Then retail investors could decide for themselves whether they want “advice,” or help purchasing financial products they’ve already decided upon.
 Under the Board’s current standards, that would seem to put CFPs on the RIA side of the fence.
 Problem solved.